jarcher/openfmb-loadpublisher/README.md

 Refer to [Wiki](https://github.com/openfmb/dtech-demo-2016/wiki) for information on DTech Demo

 # Description
-The loadpubliser is a java application that publishes the OpenFMB Phase I Resource Reading using MQTT.
+The loadpubliser is a java application that publishes the OpenFMB Phase I Resource Reading Profile using MQTT.

 # Configuration
 The main configures file is called "[LoadPublisher.properties](https://github.com/openfmb/openfmb-loadpublisher/blob/master/loadpublisher/LoadPublisher.properties)".
 The user can set a number of parameters to including the following: